 Specifies the access server subnet mask used to partition the host section of an Internet address into subnets.

-net-mask
+Note: when setting an internet address, set a valid subnet mask first.

-The subnet mask must be of the form n.n.n.n, where n is a decimal number in the 0 to 255 range.
+- net-mask The subnet mask must be of the form n.n.n.n, where n is a decimal number in the 0 to 255 range.
 (Default: If you do not specify a subnet mask, the access server defaults to either a Class A, B, or C subnet mask depending on the current access server Internet address.
 The default for a Class A subnet mask is 255.0.0.0; for a Class B, 255.255.0.0; and for a Class C, 255.255.255.0.
-If an Internet address has not been defined, there is no default subnet mask.)

-Deletes a previously defined Internet subnet mask.
+If an Internet address has not been defined, there is no default subnet mask.) - none Deletes a previously defined Internet subnet mask.